tirhengam/opentarget_test/README.md

 python opentarget_query.py -d Orphanet_399

-the application create a log file called: log_opentarget_query.txt to check the output carefully with date and time as simple analysis I just filet the association score overall summary higher than 0.2 and “direct” association opentargetclient library is used for implementation.
+the application create a log file called: log_opentarget_query.txt to check the output carefully with date and time as simple analysis I just filet the association score overall summary higher than 0.2 and “direct” association.

+opentargetclient library is used for implementation.